Disability Rights

 Guided by the disability movement’s mantra, “Nothing about us without us,” we’re working to confront ableism and expand participation and inclusion in both our grantmaking and our organizational practices.
 This includes:

 - Analyzing inequality through a disability lens to ensure that our grantmaking reflects the experiences of people with disabilities.
-Every office and program team engage in disability grantmaking, whether through disability-specific projects or including the disability community in our broader social justice and human rights funding.
+Every office and program team engages in disability grantmaking, whether through disability-specific projects or including the disability community in our broader social justice and human rights funding.

 - Making our grantmaking systems and processes more accessible (i.e., ensuring accessible proposal platforms and alternative document formats or allowing additional time and financial support for accommodations)

-- Ensuring that our building and events meet or exceed every accessibility standard.
+- Ensuring that our building and events meet or exceed every accessibility standard

-- Expanding and improving our digital platforms’ accessibility to meet global web content standards.
+- Expanding and improving our digital platforms’ accessibility to meet global web content standards

-- Developing event accessibility best practices, including accessible invitations, access guides in advance of the event, accommodations—CART, ASL, and captioning—during the event, and captioned videos after the event.
+- Developing event accessibility best practices, including accessible invitations, access guides in advance of the event, accommodations—CART, ASL, and captioning—during the event, and captioned videos after the event

-- Reviewing our employment processes—from how we draft job descriptions to how we advertise jobs to how we train managers —to ensure they are inclusive of and accommodating people with disabilities.
+- Reviewing our employment processes—from how we draft job descriptions to how we advertise jobs to how we train managers—to ensure they are inclusive of and accommodating people with disabilities

 We still have work to do and are committed to deepening our understanding.
 Moreover, we are grateful to our grantees, community members, and advisors for their guidance, ideas, and partnership.